unwire/android-github-browser-sample/README.md

 ## Bonus Tasks:
   - TBA...
+  - Improve the UI/UX of the app.
+    - Add a loading indicator when fetching data.
+    - Dismiss the keyboard when the search button is pressed.
+    - Fix error message edge cases when search input is empty or invalid.
+    - Add AppBar title and back button where necessary.
+    - Fix CardView padding and margins.

 ## Execution Plan:
 - [-] Setup:
   - [x] Fork the repository
   - [X] Update README.md file with assignment details and execution plan.
-  - [ ] Clone the forked repository locally.
+  - [X] Clone the forked repository locally.
-  - [ ] Ensure the project can be compiled and run without errors
+  - [X] Ensure the project can be compiled and run without errors
+    - The app builds and runs without errors.
+    - Tested to work on Android 13 (API 33) with no issues on configuration changes.
 - [ ] Task 1: Navigation Refactoring
+  - [ ] Implement a feature flag to enable the new navigation setup
+  - [ ] Integrate a `FragmentContainerView` widget into the `activity_main.xml` layout
+  - [ ] Refactor the navigation setup to incorporate the Android Navigation Component
 - [ ] Task 2: Implement FakeGithubService and ViewModel tests
 - [ ] Task 3: Add User Details feature
 - [ ] Task 4: Bonus Tasks